Simple – and not so simple – syrups.

 Honey is too thick and sticky to use on its own but when mixed with hot water becomes a useful cocktail ingredient.
 Unlike white sugar syrup honey brings a wonderful flavour as well as sweetness.
 Some Tiki recipes call for a honey mix that is equal volumes of honey and hot water (so 1:1 honey mix) and many Petraske recipes call for a rich honey syrup (3:1).
 Much of the above jibber-jabber also applies to these syrups.
 I make the 3:1 honey syrup which keeps for much longer and adjust accordingly (just over half the amount) for my Navy Grogs.

 Take a couple of sticks of fresh ginger.
-Cut it into slices (don’t even bother peeling it).
-Mash it up in a mortar and pestle or food processor.
-Put the remains in some (200-300ml?) freshly made, and still hot, 1.5:1 syrup and leave it there for a couple of hours, stirring now and then.
+Peel them with a potato peeler and thinly slice and dice them.
+Scrape the remains (together with any resulatant juices) into 250ml of freshly made, and still hot, 1.5:1 syrup and leave it there for a couple of hours, stirring now and then.
 Sieve it and put in a sterilised bottle.
-I know that’s a bit vague but it works.

 As above but with 2 or 3 sticks of cinnamon.
 I like to use two sticks of cassia (aka Chinese) cinnamon and one stick of Ceylon (or true) cinnamon.